 It’s worth noting that in my experience these bits only last through one insert maybe 2 at the most.
 If you have multiple inserts to complete you may want to pick up a couple.

 8. It is recommended that after the holes are drilled, you go back over the holes with a flat file to remove burrs which may cause difficulty with installation of the FCU components.
-I experienced that there were large burrs left after drilling even using brand new sharp bits.
+I experienced large burrs left after drilling even using brand new sharp bits.
 The frame should feel flat and smooth around the holes after you file and clean them up.
 If there are burrs on the outside of the insert, it will be difficult to insert in the grip module.

 9.Trigger Pocket cut: The 7/32″ hole drilled on the right side of the insert will need to be cut to allow for passage of the trigger through it.
 The jig shows this required notch and can be used as a guide.
 To cut, I used a hacksaw (carefully since you are only cutting the notch on one side, the right side) and then used a file to get it to the final dimensions.
 Due to space constraints a needle file, or small triangle file will likely be needed.